 Switzerland is well positioned to implement the Paris Agreement.

-- The reduction commitments for the post-2020 period in accordance with the Paris Agreement are implemented in the national climate legislation (full revision of the CO2 Act).
+- The reduction commitments in accordance with the Paris Agreement are implemented in the national climate legislation.

 - Regarding adaptation to climate change, Switzerland already implements most of the requirements under the Paris Agreement.
 Based on the existing CO2 Act, the Federal Council endorsed a two-part adaptation strategy for Switzerland.
 The question as to when and in what form the measures taken will be reported at international level remains open.

 - With regard to climate finance, in order to be able to make a suitable annual contribution to the USD 100 billion to be raised from 2020, Switzerland will have to increase the total resources it mobilises from public and private sources as planned.
 The public resources are mainly set for under the 2017-2020 framework credit for Switzerland's international cooperation and are applied to a lesser extent in the 2018-2022 framework credit for the global environment.
 Switzerland is currently developing a corresponding strategy for the increased targeted mobilisation of private finance for climate protection activities in developing countries..